 While some churches could be considered as “for profit” (and thus have income), for the sake of this discussion, we’ll go with the more common discussion of churches being classified as a nonprofit entity.
 Given this clarification, you can understand why church accounting software would offer similar functionalities as traditional nonprofit software, such as donor management and fundraising.
 So why the distinction?

-One important difference in how software may (or should) be operated from a church to a standard nonprofit organization is tracking member contributions and attendance.
+One important difference in how software may (or should) be operated from a church compared to a standard nonprofit organization is tracking member contributions and attendance.
 While almost all nonprofit organizations will have some form of membership, churches will regularly set up group meetings such as Sunday School, Bible studies, confirmation classes, or other services that need to be tracked separately from the general fund.

 If one were to poll many of the most successful churches in an area, they would likely learn that these churches have taken advantage of all tools and resources at their disposal to get where they are.
 So what benefits are being utilized within church management software?

 While each software solution will be different, these are some of the most commonly found features in a church accounting software solution:

 The best kind of church organization has taken advantage of two things: knowledge, and efficiency.
 While recording information via paper spreadsheets may be cost-effective, is not the most efficient way of your time.
 Having to go back through records in different file cabinets or different offices is slow and cumbersome.
 The key is finding the right balance.

 A majority of church income comes from member contributions, so tracking member contributions is a needed function to give you insight into how much each member has given on a weekly, monthly, quarterly, or annual basis.
 Now only does this allow you to give annual giving statements to members for tax reporting purposes, but it also helps keep your financial reporting as clean as possible.